BirenderPanwar/tsai_eva4p2/session1/README.md

 ### Demo site [(Visit)](http://www.aijourney.com.s3-website.ap-south-1.amazonaws.com/)

-Web page is hosted on S3 bucket to test the deployment. user can select image and check the calssification result
+Web page is hosted on S3 bucket to test the deployment. user can select image and check the classification result
 > NOTE: first image might take time for processing or might give timeout error, this is due to COLD start setup where Lambda function tries to downloads all the dependencies..

 Web Link: http://www.aijourney.com.s3-website.ap-south-1.amazonaws.com/